btrotta/advent-of-code-2023/Readme.md

 count the multiple occurences of cards.
 For part b, modify the counter to allocate multiples of "J" to the next-most-common card.

+## Day 8
+For part a, just follow the path.
+For part b, note that since there are only a finite number of vertices and the list of directions is finite, all paths repeat after some time.
+For each starting node, follow the directions until the path repeats, keeping track of the lengths of sub-paths that end in a valid end node.
+(The path will repeat when the same state recurs, where state is defined by the current node and the position in the list of directions.)
+It turns out that, for each starting node, only one sub-path ends in a valid end node, and its distance from the start is equal to the cycle length for that starting node (this is by design of the problem, it's not true in general).
+Therefore it suffices to find the least common multiple of all the cycle lengths.